xmtp/xmtp-dot-org/docs/dev-concepts/architectural-overview.md

 - Relays messages and key bundles to other nodes
 - Stores and advertises public key bundles for XMTP identities
 - Stores encrypted private key bundles for XMTP identities
-- Stores invites, conversations, and messages created by XMTP identities
+- Stores messages created by XMTP identities
 - Has a private load balancer and connects to a single public load balancer

 Here’s a high-level view of how client apps built with XMTP submit and retrieve messages using the XMTP network: